buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyMotorSuspension.Brake.md

 public bool Brake { get; set; }
 ```

-Gets or sets brake applied to the wheel.
+Gets or sets if brakes are applied to the wheel.
+This is not a brake override.

 ### Returns